schalkdaniel/cacb-paper-bmr/README.md

 ### Run the docker

-Running the docker provides an RStudio API in your browswer with all packages pre-installed and data to inspect the results.
+Running the docker provides an RStudio API in your browser with all packages pre-installed and data to inspect the results.
 Therefore do:

 1. Get the docker:
   - __Build the docker manually:__ Run `sudo docker build -t schalkdaniel/cacb-paper-bmr .` (You can use whatever tag you like, but for consistency we use `schalkdaniel/cacb-paper-bmr`)